litecoinfinance/litecoinfinance/contrib/verify-commits/README.md

 `allow-revsig-commits` file.
 That way, the PGP signatures are still verified but no new commits can be signed by any expired/revoked key.
-To easily build a list of commits which need to be added, verify-commits.py can be edited to test each commit with LITECOINFINANCE_VERIFY_COMMITS_ALLOW_REVSIG set to both 1 and 0, and those which need it set to 1 printed.
+To easily build a list of commits which need to be added, verify-commits.py can be edited to test each commit with BITCOIN_VERIFY_COMMITS_ALLOW_REVSIG set to both 1 and 0, and those which need it set to 1 printed.